CharlesEDG/README-Fundamentals/src/Semana2.md

-### Exercise-2: Create an algorithm to prepare a bowl of cereal with milk.
+### Exercise-2: Cereal vrs Milk: Create an algorithm to prepare a bowl of cereal with milk.
 Represent the result in pseudocode and in a flowchart.

     Datos
     * Un plato